xreptoid/viperfish/README.md

 # viperfish - C++ library for algorithmic trading
 **viperfish** is a library designed for easy access to market data.
-With viperfish, you can consume fully consistent orderbooks in real-time without exceeding Binance REST rate limits.
+With viperfish, you can consume fully consistent orderbooks without exceeding Binance REST rate limits.

 Currently, it supports only Binance Spot market.